Module Descriptions

 Study Year 1 of 3 (NQF 5)

-The first half of this module is designed to introduce the student to the nature, purpose and interpretative process related to the Scriptures.
-Attention is given to the historical backdrop of the Old and New Testaments, and to the development of the biblical canon (Jewish, Protestant and Catholic).
+The first half of this module is designed to introduce the student to the nature, purpose, and interpretative process of the Scriptures.
+Attention is given to the historical backdrop of the Old and New Testaments and to the development of the biblical canon (Jewish, Protestant, and Catholic).
 Tracing the narrative trajectory of the Bible, this module is designed to equip students with a basic skill set necessary for the artful and faithful interpretation of the biblical text both within the church and public space.

-This module provides students with an overview of the major theories of Developmental Psychology.
-Furthermore, the module aims to address contemporary concerns in lifespan development from conception to late adulthood/death and dying.
-The course will engage with developmental theories from a range of orientations, including learning/cognitive theories, theories of language development and a socio-cultural perspective.
+Developmental Psychology 1: This module provides students with an overview of the major theories of Developmental Psychology.
+Furthermore, the module aims to help the student understand the course of human development from conception to late adulthood.
+The module also seeks to address contemporary concerns in lifespan development from conception to late adulthood.

-This module provides students with training in how to develop and design life skills programmes, psycho-educational training and individual counselling interventions.
-This module provides an understanding of persons, ideas and principles in the sphere of human behaviour and examines how to manage structured psycho-educational activities in personal and group interventions and how to evaluate their success.
+Counselling and Life Skills: This module provides students with training in how to develop and design life skills programmes, psycho-educational training, and individual counselling interventions.
+This module provides an understanding of persons, ideas, and principles in the sphere of human behaviour and examines how to manage structured psycho-educational activities in personal and group interventions and how to evaluate their success.

 OR